Introduction

 )

-before a command is treated as its description.
+before a command is treated as its description, you can check IntelliShell's own file

 Here is an example .intellishell